h2non/gentleman/README.md

 `gentleman` provides two HTTP high level entities: `Client` and `Request`.

-Each of these entities provides a common API and are middleware capable, giving the ability to plug in logic in any of them.
+Each of these entities provides a common API and are both middleware capable, giving you the ability to plug in custom components with own logic into any of them.

-`gentleman` was designed to provide strong reusability capabilities, achieved via simple middleware layer inheritance.
+`gentleman` was designed to provide strong reusability capabilities.
+This is mostly achieved via its built-in hierarchical, inheritance-based middleware layer.

-The following describes how inheritance affects to gentleman's entities.
+The following list describes how inheritance hierarchy works and is used across gentleman's entities.

-- `Client` can inherit from other `Client`.
+- `Client` entity can inherit from other `Client` entity.
-- `Request` can inherit from `Client`.
+- `Request` entity can inherit from a `Client` entity.
-- `Client` is mostly designed for reusability.
+- `Client` entity is mostly designed for reusability.
-- `Client` can create multiple `Request` entities who implicitly inherits from the current `Client`.
+- `Client` entity can create multiple `Request` entities who implicitly inherits from `Client` entity itself.
+- `Request` entity is designed to have specific HTTP request logic that is not typically reused.
-- Both `Client` and `Request` are full middleware capable interfaces.
+- Both `Client` and `Request` entities are full middleware capable interfaces.
-- Both `Client` and  `Request` can be cloned to have a new side-effects free entity.
+- Both `Client` and  `Request` entities can be cloned in order to produce a copy but side-effects free new entity.

-You can see an inheritance example [here](https://github.com/h2non/gentleman/blob/master/_examples/inheritance/inheritance.go).
+You can see an inheritance usage example [here](https://github.com/h2non/gentleman/blob/master/_examples/inheritance/inheritance.go).

 ## Middleware

-gentleman is completely based on a hierarchical middleware layer based on plugin that executes one or multiple function handlers, providing a simple way to plug in intermediate logic.
+gentleman is completely based on a hierarchical middleware layer based on plugins that executes one or multiple function handlers (aka plugin interface) providing a simple way to plug in intermediate custom logic in your HTTP client.

 It supports multiple phases which represents the full HTTP request/response life cycle, giving you the ability to perform actions before and after an HTTP transaction happen, even intercepting and stopping it.